 -Maggie L. Walker Independent Order of St. Luke Annual Convention August 20, 1901

-At the annual convention of the Independent Order of St. Luke (IOSL), Maggie Walker laid out her goals for her order, including the formation of a bank, emporium, newspaper, and factory.
-The one most important in her mind was the creation of a bank.
-To many, banks represented the pinnacle of financial achievement.
-To Walker, this bank would combat the oppressive conditions of Jim Crow and segregation while encouraging economic independence and thrift in the black community.
+At the 1901 annual convention of the Independent Order of St. Luke (IOSL), Maggie Walker laid out her goals for her organization, including the formation of a bank, an emporium, a newspaper, and a factory.
+Of these objectives, the creation of a bank was foremost in her mind.
+Banks represented the pinnacle of financial achievement to many people.
+To Walker, a bank would combat the oppressive conditions of racial segregation while encouraging economic independence and thrift in the black community.
 Relegated to second-class citizenship, African Americans were denied rights in all aspects of life: education, employment, politics, and business.
-This bank, along with other black-owned businesses, provided courteous, safe places to conduct business away from the racism and harsh treatment often found in white owned businesses.
+Walker's bank, along with other black-owned businesses, provided spaces to conduct business away from the racism and harsh treatment often found in white-owned businesses.

-There were numerous reasons for African Americans to open and patronize banks within their own community.
+Numerous reasons compelled African Americans to open and patronize banks within their own community.
 Racial stereotypes discouraged many white bankers from loaning money to African Americans, fearing that loans would never be repaid.
-If black customers were issued loans, in many instances they were charged a higher rate of interest than white customers.
+If black customers were issued loans, they were often charged a higher rate of interest than white customers.
 While many white-owned banks accepted deposits from black customers, some did not.
-They feared the black customers would scare away white patrons.
-Mrs. Walker understood that using white-owned banks in such an environment merely served to "feed the lion of prejudice?"
-By patronizing black owned banks, money was kept within the black community, allowing Richmond's black community to prosper.
+These white bank managers feared that black customers would scare away white patrons.
+Mrs. Walker understood that using white-owned banks in such an environment merely served to "feed the lion of prejudice."
+By patronizing black-owned banks, African Americans in Richmond kept money in their own community and gained economic empowerment.

 As the plans came together, Walker used the network of St. Luke councils to promote the bank.
-At the annual IOSL convention in August of 1903, she urged each council to open an account and buy bank stock.
-She also urged each individual member to open an account, even if it was only a dollar.
-Walker realized for the bank to succeed she would need the full support of her fraternal family.
+At the annual IOSL convention in August of 1903, she encouraged each council to open an account and buy bank stock.
+She also urged each individual member to open an account.
+Walker realized that if the bank was to succeed she would need the full support of her fraternal community.

-The Executive Committee of the IOSL was named Board of Directors for the bank.
+The Executive Committee of the IOSL served as the initial Board of Directors for the bank.
 At the first board meeting held on August 19, 1903, the group set an opening date for the business, sold 200 shares of stock to the Grand Council of the IOSL, and decided that most stock would be sold only to IOSL members.
-At another meeting, held on August 21, 1903, the board approved the hiring of clerks and set their salaries.
-Emmett C. Burke was appointed cashier at a salary of $50 per month, Mary Dawson was appointed assistant cashier at $25 per month, and Maggie Walker was appointed president, earning $25 a week for her work.
-To prepare herself for the position, Walker spent two hours a day at the Merchants National Bank of Richmond, studying procedures and operations of the bank.
+At another meeting, held on August 21, the board approved the hiring of clerks and set their salaries.
+The board appointed Emmett C. Burke as cashier at a salary of $50 per month, Mary Dawson as assistant cashier at $25 per month, and Maggie Walker as president, earning $25 a week for her work.
+To prepare herself for the position, Walker spent two hours a day at the white-owned Merchants National Bank of Richmond, studying procedures and operations of the bank.

 On November 2, 1903, the St. Luke Penny Savings Bank opened for business at the St. Luke Headquarters Building at 900 St. James Street.
 While music played and speeches were given, nearly 300 eager customers, many of them members of the IOSL, waited patiently to open bank accounts.
-While some deposited more than one hundred dollars, some started accounts with just a few dollars, including one person who deposited 31 cents.
+While some people deposited more than one hundred dollars, others started accounts with just a few dollars, including one person who deposited just 31 cents.
 At the end of the day, the bank had 280 deposits, totaling over $8,000, and sold $1,247.00 worth of stock, bringing the total to $9,340.44.
-While Mrs. Walker had originally hoped for deposits exceeding $75,000, she was pleased with the first day's success but recognized the hard work ahead to find success and security for the St. Luke Penny Savings Bank.
+Mrs. Walker originally hoped for deposits exceeding $75,000, but she was pleased with the first day's success.
+At the same time, she recognized the hard work ahead to find success and security for the St. Luke Penny Savings Bank.

-In an attempt to encourage deposits by children, Walker distributed home savings banks among St. Luke families.
-A teacher at heart, Walker hoped the banks would encourage the children to save their pennies and learn the importance of thrift.
+In an attempt to encourage deposits by children, Walker distributed penny banks among St. Luke families.
+Walker hoped the banks would teach children how to save their money and learn the importance of thrift.
 Once children had one hundred pennies in their bank, they could open an account at the St. Luke Penny Savings Bank.
-As a shrewd businesswoman, Walker also realized that every penny counted and each deposit opened by a child would help strengthen the bank.
+As a shrewd businesswoman, Walker also realized that every penny counted and that each deposit opened by a child would help strengthen the bank.

-To further the success of the bank and expand the empire of the IOSL, in 1904, Walker recommended that the bank's Board of Directors purchase a building to house a department store and the bank.
+To further the success of the bank and expand the empire of the IOSL, Walker recommended that the bank's Board of Directors purchase a building to house a department store and the bank.
 The vision of an emporium, run by African American women, was first vocalized by Walker in 1901, at the same time she announced her dream for the bank and the St. Luke Herald.
 As the bank slowly prospered, the time seemed ripe for the IOSL to further its influence in Richmond.

 In September 1904, the IOSL purchased a building at 112 Broad Street to house the St. Luke Emporium and the St. Luke Penny Savings Bank.
 The bank moved to this new location in October 1905.
 The bank would continue to grow steadily at this location.

 The year 1910 brought many changes not only to the St. Luke Penny Savings Bank, but banks throughout the state.
 The Virginia General Assembly added legislation that required all state banks to be examined annually by the State Corporation Committee.
 This law resulted in the closure of a number of banks across the state.
-The St. Luke Penny Savings Bank passed the examination and continued to operate.
-One bank not as fortunate was the True Reformers Bank.
+The St. Luke Penny Savings Bank, however, successfully passed the examination and continued to operate.
+One bank not so fortunate was the True Reformers Bank.
 The Corporation Committee ordered the closure of the bank in October of 1910.
 Unsecured loans, lax operations, and embezzlement by a clerk led to its downfall, with most depositors losing their savings.
-The fall of the first black bank in Richmond shattered the confidence of black Richmonders.
+The fall of the first black-owned bank in Richmond shattered the confidence of African Americans in the city.

 Although St. Luke Penny Savings Bank remained financially healthy during this time, the Emporium suffered from low sales.
-Likely in view of the department store's impending closure, the bank's Board of Directors in 1910, the board voted to erect a new bank building.
+Likely in view of the department store's impending closure, the bank's Board of Directors voted to erect a new bank building in 1910.
 Charles T. Russell, one of the first black licensed architects in the state, designed the plans.
-In November 1911, the St. Luke Penny Savings Bank opened its' doors at First and Marshall Streets.
+In November 1911, the St. Luke Penny Savings Bank opened its doors at the corner of First and Marshall Streets.
 That same month, the St. Luke Emporium shut its doors for good.